 Unsure how to pick the right functional trainer for your home gym and personal goals?
 Let us make it easy for you.

-Here’s a quick look at the pros and cons of REP’s five different functional trainer options.
+Here’s a quick look at the pros and cons of REP’s different functional trainer options.

 FT-5000 2.0